Dennis “Denny” Rosier, owner of Rosier’s Deli Mart, of New Riegel, OH died unexpectedly on Friday, November 17 at the age of 63.

 Dennis A. Rosier, who was well known in the Tiffin area as a business owner and public servant, died Friday in Mercy Health-Tiffin Hospital.
 He was 63.

 Mr. Rosier was taken to the hospital after his pickup truck crashed Friday morning on U.S. 224 at State Rt.
 18, authorities said.
-A medical episode caused the crash, troopers at the Fremont post of the Ohio Highway Post said.
+A medical episode caused the crash, troopers at the Fremont post of the Ohio Highway Patrol said.
 He had been treated for heart disease, his daughter Jami Mullholand said.